10 Best Hearing Aids of November 2024: Expert Reviewed

 Cost per pair: $799-$1,995

-Hearing aid style: Receiver-in-canal, mini receiver-in-ear
+Hearing aid style: Receiver-in-canal, mini receiver-in-ear, in the ear

 For mild to moderate hearing loss